stan-git-369/Disaster-Response-Pipeline/README.md

 Run the following command in the app's directory to run your web app. python run.py

 # Acknowledgements
-Udacity for providing an amazing Data Science Nanodegree Program Figure Eight for providing the relevant dataset to train the model
+* Udacity for providing an amazing Data Science Nanodegree Program
+* Figure Eight for providing the relevant dataset to train the model

 # Screenshots
+1. Screenshot 1: App word search Page

+2.